dtinth/google-offline-access/README.md

 - On a CI, you will have a `GOOGLE_REFRESH_TOKEN` environment variable set, so that access tokens can be requested without the `.data/google_auth.json` file.

-## Obtain a refresh token
+## Initialize the client

-You can do this in a Node.js REPL:
+You can do this in a Node.js REPL or in your scripts:

 ```js
 // Import the library